bhargavg/todocli/C/README.md

-# A todo list manager in various languages
+# A todo list manager in C
 Maintains the list of todo items in `~/.todo/todo.txt` file.

 ## Commands